anttisalonen/progbook/rst/intro.rst

 * Engineering is something that's very structured, and something you want to learn in a very structured way.
 In other words, this book definitely doesn't teach engineering.
 * Software development is about solving a problem using software: it's not very clean, it's usually not really engineering nor very scientific, but it's useful in practice and there's a demand for it.

-Programming, or coding, is one part of software development, among design, testing, writing specifications etc. This book is not only about programming but about software development.
+Programming, or coding, is one part of software development, among design, testing, writing specifications etc. This book is about software development although programming plays a major part in it.

 There's also Computer Science which arguably is separate from both software development and engineering.
 (It is a science after all.
 "Computer Science is no more about computers than astronomy is about telescopes.")